Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.0 Straightforward setup; fewer “cover battles”
+Assembly 4.0 Straightforward setup with fewer cover hassles

-Cooling / Breathability 3.7 Neutral; not especially cooling
+Cooling / Breathability 3.7 Neutral, not especially cooling

-Seat Comfort 4.0 Supportive platform feel; less “sink-in”
+Seat Comfort 4.0 Supportive platform feel, less sink-in

-Back Support 4.1 Upright-friendly and stable over time
+Back Support 4.1 Stable and upright-friendly

 Ease of Movement / Repositioning 4.2 Easy to shift without feeling trapped